katherine983/pyusm/README.md

 #computes the quadratic renyi entropy values from the forward USM map coordinates in datausm.fw
 rn2dict = usm_entropy.renyi2usm(datausm.fw)
 ```
-See the notebook files in ./doc folder for in depth descriptions of the package modules and their theoretical underpinnings.

 #### Bibliography
 <a class="id">1</a>